GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 *Sampling frequency.*
 The method was designed to operate with audio signals sampled at 48 kHz, which does not match the 16 kHz sample rate of the LibriSpeech @panayotov_librispeech_2015 dataset, which provides the simulator with clean speech utterances.
-To account for this, the simulation of the audio signale listened by each microphone of the array is operated at the native 16kHz frequency.
+To account for this, the simulation of the audio signals received by each microphone in the array is performed at the native 16 kHz sampling rate.
 The generated signals are then up-sampled to 48 kHz.